rayyanazmi/tip-calculator-python-3/README.md

-Sure, here is a README for your tip calculator project:

 ## Tip Calculator

 This is a simple tip calculator program written in Python 3.
 It takes the total bill amount, the desired tip percentage, and the number of people splitting the bill, and then calculates the amount each person should pay.